Router One

 Internal currency

-WeChat Pay and Alipay top-ups convert USD to RMB using the daily mid-market rate plus the channel's fee.
-Both numbers are shown at checkout — you see the effective rate before confirming the top-up.
+USD to RMB at the daily mid-market rate plus a small, capped channel fee.
+Both numbers are shown at checkout — you see the effective rate before confirming.

 Refunds